catalystneuro/dandi-annotations/README.md

 ## Form Fields

-The webapp includes all the fields from the DANDI resource form:
+The webapp includes a streamlined submission form with the following fields:

 ### Resource Information
 - **Identifier**: Optional identifier for the resource